M3 Junction 6 Black Dam Roundabout Improvements

 How will the scheme be carried out?

-The works will transform Black Dam roundabout into a fully-signalised junction with a dual four-lane carriageway through the centre of the roundabout.
+The works will transform Black Dam roundabout into junction with traffic signals and a dual four lane carriageway through the centre of the roundabout.
 This will involve:

 - realigning the approaches to the roundabout